opencpes/opencpes.com/public/md/codex/client-privacy.md

-# How we protect your privacy in OpenCPEs
+# How We Protect Your Privacy in OpenCPEs

 Let’s say you want to register an OpenCPEs record that contains just your email address and your Social Security Number.
 If you create a document such as “johnsmith@example.org:740-00-1234” and hash it you would have a piece of data that is now very easy to brute force.
 Your email address is generally not that secret, and trying every hash value of 000-00-0000 through 999-99-9999 will take seconds on modern hardware.
 If you published this hash an attacker would be able to discover your SSN relatively quickly if they tried.